 Q: One person?
 Tell me more!

-A: In June 1961, David Minovitch, a graduate student at UCLA, got a summer job at the Jet Propulsion Laboratory (JPL), where his assignment was to work on an advanced but solvable problem of determining the parameters related to the conic trajectory for a free-fall vehicle passing between two given points and moving within the gravitational field of the Sun (Reference 3).
+A: In June 1961, Michael Minovitch, a graduate student at UCLA, got a summer job at the Jet Propulsion Laboratory (JPL), where his assignment was to work on an advanced but solvable problem of determining the parameters related to the conic trajectory for a free-fall vehicle passing between two given points and moving within the gravitational field of the Sun (Reference 3).

 Q: OK, but that work was not about the gravity assist, was it?